piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 See [Logging](/docs/LOGGING.md) for more details.

-**Q: My retro system doesn't boot with SDRR installed.
+**Q: My retro system doesn't boot with One ROM installed.
 What should I check?**

-A: Verify the correct ROM type and chip select configuration, ensure SDRR is fully seated in the socket, check that the STM32 variant can run fast enough for your system, and review boot logs for errors.
+A: Verify the correct ROM type and chip select configuration, ensure One ROM is fully seated in the socket, check that the STM32 variant can run fast enough for your system, and review boot logs for errors.

-It would be worth reprogramming SDRR with your firmware image in-situ, and viewing the logs to ensure the expected ROM image is being served.
+It would be worth reprogramming One ROM with your firmware image in-situ, and viewing the logs to ensure the expected ROM image is being served.

 See [`BOOT_LOGGING`](/docs/LOGGING.md#boot_logging) for more details on how to interpret boot logging.